Raspberry Pi user manual

 dtoverlay=fly-tft-v2,speed=80000000,r270

-- This precaution is for the instructions of using FLY-TFT screen with G2T
+- This note is for the explanation of using FLY-TFT screen with G2T

-- Raspberry Pi zero2 and zero2w need to modify the default display device, you can execute the following code to modify directly, otherwise it will not display
+- The Raspberry Pi zero2 and zero2w need to modify the default display device, you can execute the following code directly to modify, otherwise it will not be displayed

-- Please note that you need to restart after executing before you can use it
+- Please note that after execution, you need to restart to use

 sudo sed -i 's/\/dev\/fb0/\/dev\/fb1/g' /etc/X11/xorg.conf.d/99-fbdev.conf